Means Test

 7. Your State’s Median Income.
 Determine what your state’s median family income is for a household of your size by checking the Census Bureau’s current median family income for a household of your size.
 If you live in San Diego County, apply the California median income, which your bankruptcy attorney will have at his or her fingertips.

 8. Under Median.
 Compare your total household income (determined under step 5) with the median family income for a household of your size.
-If you are under the median income (more precisely, less than or equal to the median income), you pass the Means Test.
+If you are under the median income (more precisely, less than or equal to the median income), you pass.

 9. Over Median.
-If you are over the median income, you will have to complete detailed Means Test calculations using an 8-page federal bankruptcy form that determines whether you pass the Means Test.
+If you are over the median income, you will have to complete detailed calculations using an 8-page federal bankruptcy form that determines whether you pass.
 This absolutely should always be performed by a lawyer.

 Always Talk To a Lawyer

 There are nuances and exceptions to the Means Test and accordingly the above-listed steps, as outlined, will not be applied in every case.
-As stated above, you cannot rely on following a set of steps to determine if you pass the Means Test.
+As stated above, you cannot rely on following a set of steps to determine if you pass.
 You should always consult with a lawyer to review and discuss your situation.